saarman/SPAdes/NPS_notes.md

 ## Assignments:
 Eric will check what we can do with the clustering
-Norah will clean up the readme
+Norah will clean up the readme, catch up the other half with our new steps 1 and 2
-Catch up the other half with our new steps 1 and 2
+Matt will do a literature search for cqm1, think about other cluster methods (Burrows Wheeler), check out best practices and steps of Spades pipeline https://biomedicalhub.github.io/genomics/04-part4-denovo-assembly.html